 6. Low-fat milk products such as skim milk, 1% milk, or 2% milk (especially skim milk).

 7. Beans and other legumes such as black beans, kidney beans, pinto beans, etc.. (especially

 dried beans if you don’t cook them yourself).

 8. Lean meats such as skinless chicken breast or turkey breast without the skin; fish such as salmon or tuna; eggs; and tofu (if you choose to use it instead of meat).
 Also, include low-fat dairy products such as low-fat yogurt and cheese with your meal plan if you are on a calorie-restricted diet plan for weight loss purposes only to avoid gaining weight because of the sodium that it contains which can be harmful to your diet if consumed in excess amounts when on a calorie-restricted diet plan for weight loss purposes.

 9. Nuts such as almonds, walnuts, pecans, etc. And seeds like chia seeds or flax seeds are good too!
 They are carbohydrate-free but they contain protein plus they have dietary fibers which are essential to digestive health and they are a source of essential vitamins and minerals.

 10. Whole fruits like watermelon, cantaloupe, honeydew melon, etc. They are high in fiber and have low calories.

 The calories in homemade food differ from processed food as they are generally made from fresh ingredients.
 You can easily calculate the calories in homemade food by using a formula.
 The ingredients that are the highest in calories include cheese, cream, and coconut oil.
-You can also include low-calorie ingredients such as vegetables and fruits to reduce the energy content of your food even further.
+(Klonopin) You can also include low-calorie ingredients such as vegetables and fruits to reduce the energy content of your food even further.